-High Quality Average Needs Improvement

-Informed: Shows Demonstrate that the Demonstrate that the No reading done and

-evidence of having required material has required material has no activity

-done the assigned been read. been read. completed.
-Misses

-work.
-Demonstrate that the Demonstrate that the activities and

-scheduled activities scheduled activities response papers.

-have been completed. have been completed

-Response papers and Does not always

-questions sent on show interest.

-time.
-Show interest Irregular

-and enthusiasm for contributions and

-the subject with irregular response

-active contribution. papers and questions

-Show ability to use posted on Canvas.

-material studied by Shows some

-critically engaging difficulties with

-with it, making material read and

-references, using does not contact

-quotes. instructors.

-Thoughtful: Shows Being able to Being able to Inability to engage

-evidence of having systematically summarize previous with issues covered

-understood and summarize readings sessions, use key in classes.
-Does not

-considered issues and discussions concepts, and relate understand key

-raised. covered in previous to topics covered concepts and does not

-sessions, identify and relate to topics

-use important

-concepts.
+High Quality Average Needs Improvement Informed: Shows evidence of having done the assigned work.
+Demonstrate that the required material has been read.
+Demonstrate that the scheduled activities have been completed.
+Response papers and questions sent on time.
+Show interest and enthusiasm for the subject with active contribution.
+Show ability to use material studied by critically engaging with it, making references, using quotes.
+Demonstrate that the required material has been read.
+Demonstrate that the scheduled activities have been completed Does not always show interest.
+Irregular contributions and irregular response papers and questions posted on Canvas.
+Shows some difficulties with material read and does not contact instructors.
+No reading done and no activity completed.
+Misses activities and response papers.
+Thoughtful: Shows evidence of having understood and considered issues raised.
+Being able to systematically summarize readings and discussions covered in previous sessions, identify and use important concepts.
 Ability to relate to topics covered.
-Shares additional references when possible. covered.
+Shares additional references when possible.
+Being able to summarize previous sessions, use key concepts, and relate to topics covered Inability to engage with issues covered in classes.
+Does not understand key concepts and does not relate to topics covered.
 Considerate: Takes the perspective others into account.
 Active contribution to class discussions and activities.
 Respectful towards others, engage with others.
 Lead discussions.
 Relate and use material to contribute to class discussions.
 Share ideas.
 Moderate contribution to class discussions.
 Respectful towards others, engage with others.
 Relate and use material to contribute to discussions.
 Reluctant to share ideas No contribution to class discussions.
 No engagement with others.
 No reference to material covered.